Finding an Expected Value In Exercises 37 and 38, find the expect... | Channels for Pearson+

 Game of Chance

-A game of chance is a game whose outcome is strongly influenced by randomizing devices, such as dice, cards, or lottery tickets, rather than skill.
-In such games, players often face uncertainty regarding their potential gains or losses.
-Analyzing the expected value in games of chance helps players understand the risks involved and make informed decisions about participation.
+A game of chance is a game whose outcome is strongly influenced by randomizing devices, such as dice, cards, or roulette wheels, rather than skill.
+In such games, players often face a negative expected value, meaning they are likely to lose money over time.
+Understanding the mechanics of these games, including payouts and probabilities, is crucial for calculating the expected value and making informed betting decisions.

 Recommended video: